FedeDP/libmodule/README.md

 *If anyone is interested in step up and test libmodule on these platforms, I'd be very thankful*.

 Finally, it heavily relies upon gcc attributes that may or may not be available for your compiler.
-It is tested with both gcc and clang on linux and osx through [travis](https://travis-ci.org/FedeDP/libmodule).

 ## Is there any documentation?

 Yes, it is availabe at http://libmodule.readthedocs.io/en/latest/.
 You have some nice examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.

+## TravisCI

+On [travis](https://travis-ci.org/FedeDP/libmodule), libmodule (with both gcc and clang), samples, docs and tests builds are tested.
+Moreover, tests are executed too.

 ## What is a module, anyway?